Childhood

 There’s a day of reckoning ahead, then we’ll have more schools or no schools—schools from bottom to top for all, or for none.

-Behold children at their sports—
+Behold children at their sports—joy of the wide-breath’d games,

 O span of youth! ever-push’d elasticity!